-When required, your personal information will only be used or disclosed for direct marketing where the information is not sensitive information, is collected directly from you and there is an easy means to opt out of such marketing (and such an opt out request has not been made) in the following circumstances:
+When required, your personal information will only be used or disclosed for the purposes of direct marketing where the information is not sensitive information, has been collected directly from you and there is an easy means to opt out of such marketing (and such an opt out request has not been made) in the following circumstances:

 You have the right to access any personal information regarding you that CPM holds and ask that we correct that personal information.